on Friday, February 8, 2013

 A Milestone for Watson and Cancer Care

-Today, I joined IBM, our partner WellPoint, and many other healthcare leaders in New York City to mark a milestone on the path to bringing the power of Watson to oncology care.
+Today, I joined IBM and many other healthcare leaders in New York City to mark a milestone on the path to bringing the power of Watson to oncology care.

-In collaboration with IBM and WellPoint, we unveiled the first commercially developed Watson-based cognitive computing system that is being taught by Memorial Sloan-Kettering experts.
+In collaboration with IBM, we unveiled the first commercially developed Watson-based cognitive computing system that is being taught by Memorial Sloan Kettering experts.
 We believe innovations like this one will help transform the quality and speed of care for patients and enhance research to lead to more cures.

 Watson can also help to reduce the time and documentation required to get an approval to start treatment.
 It is an interesting aspect of the project that using a machine can actually allow doctors and nurses more time to focus on patients, rather than paperwork.